jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

       - Used to **decrypt** messages.

-      - Only you can use it to read messages encrypted with your public key.
+      - Only you can use it to read messages encrypted with your public key

   Let’s break it down with a **real-world example**: